Facilities & Equipment

 - All community users must have a community library card to use the computers.
 They must present this photo ID card to the Circulation Desk before using the computers.
 Staff will hold onto the card and then return it when the individual is done at the computer.
 Those who lose computer privileges will forfeit their community library card.

 - The Libraries prohibit use of computers for playing games, online gambling, and income-generating activities (using computers for business).

 - The Libraries prohibit violation of state or federal law, including copyright laws and software licensing agreements.

 - Libraries staff reserve the right to monitor the use of public access computers and may contact Campus Security to report non-compliance with the Libraries’ Acceptable Use Policy.

 To speak with a librarian, call the University Libraries’ main telephone number (503.280.8507) and you will be transferred to an available librarian to assist with your research request.
 If the librarian is not available immediately, you may leave a voicemail message.
-You may also ask us a question by filling out this form.
+You may also contact a librarian.

 The Concordia University Libraries provide remote access to research databases through the Universities’ private Intranet.
 When you access the Libraries’ databases from off-campus or the campus wireless network, you will be prompted to enter your Concordia user name and password.
 Questions about your Concordia network user name and/or password should be directed to the Technology Service Center (503.493.6300 or email@example.com).
 This service is available to current faculty and staff of Concordia University and currently registered students.